Action! Students Create Reader's Theater

 - Ask the students to point out the difference between a poem and a skit.

-Read through the skit allowing the students to stand or stay seated as they read their lines.
-It may help the audience if the characters stand and attempt to get into charatcer.
+- Read through the skit, allowing the students to stand or stay seated as they read their lines.
+It may help the audience if the characters stand and attempt to get into character.

-After reading through the skit ask the students to describe the setting.
-Also ask a few volunteers to explain what the characters were doing and saying in the skit.
+- Ask the students to describe the setting after they have read the entire script.
+Ask a few volunteers to explain whta the characters were doing and saying in the skit.

 Guided Practice/Interactive Modeling(10 minutes)

 - Give each student a copy of the "Sugar and Spice" worksheet.

 - You can place students in pairs to read through the first read of the passage.